We need some character development… in the… hizzy. PHIL:

 - All the characters on Community.
 Troy goes from Jerk Jock to a geek with a strong sense of responsibility.
 Britta goes from Comic Foil to a broken husk of a woman.
 Jeff is probably the most dramatic example - in the first episode, he's a lazy sociopath who works as hard as possible to avoid doing any work whatsoever and only cares about the group as a way to have sex with Britta.
 In the last episode of season 3, he's caught between wanting to help Shirley with her case and wanting to study for his final exam.
 The transition between the two is incredible.

-- Neku from The World Ends With You learns how to expand his horizons and reach out to other people.
+- Neku from The World Ends with You learns how to expand his horizons and reach out to other people.

 - Resident Evil has several:

 - Leon S. Kennedy starts out as a rookie cop.
 He's naive and brash, with a strong sense of justice.
 He assumes the best of people he's just met.
 He then joins SOCOM.
 He's still trusting, somewhat, but he starts to become a bit jaded.
 He didn't want Manuela to kill herself from blood loss during the fight with Javier, despite the fact that she's infected.
 But he expressed shock that she didn't mutate.
 He ends up in the Secret Service.
 He's much more jaded and sounds more bitter than before.
 He still cares about others, to the point of yelling in woe over the deaths of two people he's known for roughly a few hours and ten minutes respectively.
 Instead of being thickheaded when Krauser ended up a traitor, by claiming he wouldn't switch sides, he just takes it as it comes, unlike in Resident Evil 2 with Ada.
 Skip ahead a year, and he looks like he's about to shoot his old friend Claire, a United States senator, and a little girl named Rani.
 He's jaded.
 He doesn't assume other people have good intentions.
 He still saves survivors, but he looks like he might kill them.
+By the time of Resident Evil: Damnation Leon has no more trouble with letting people die, wether they are good or evil.
+All he cares about is fighting the infection and finishing his mission no matter what order he's given, and he acts like a total jerkass most of the time.

 - Athena Asamiya.
 Although her personality didn't received such a big overhaul as her wardrobe, naturally.
 EVERY single new King of Fighters tournament features her either with a new stance or new outfit... save for XIII which gave her only a new color scheme and nothing else.